 Dart Wars now has two locations!
 There is one in North Colorado Springs and one in South Colorado Springs.
-We’ve been to both and highly recommend them both.
-We don’t live in Colorado Springs and appreciate having one closer!
+We have not been to the south location since it relocated.
+Spring break is coming up though!
+We hope to visit it soon.

 The Dart Wars in North Colorado Springs is at 13280 Touchstone View, Colorado Springs, Colorado 80921.
 It is off of I-25 on Exit 156 for North Gate Boulevard.
 It’s near the Museum of Mining & Industry, Bass Pro Shops, Topgolf, and iFLY Indoor Skydiving.

-The Dart Wars in South Colorado Springs is at 5850 Championship View, Colorado Springs, Colorado 80922.
-It is off of I-25 on exit 153 for Interquest Parkway.
+The Dart Wars in South Colorado Springs is at 3958 North Academy Boulevard #103, Colorado Springs, Colorado 80917.

 Dart Wars offers family-friendly Open Play that allows ages five and over to play.
 There are other theme gameplay options with different age requirements, such as Humans Versus Zombies (10+), Among Us (10+), and Extreme Night (13+).
 Some of the theme gameplay options require reservations.
 Each location has different events with the South Colorado Springs location having more right now.